The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Orlando and Disney World: Michelle Allen of Travel Magic.

 The pools at the deluxe resorts are welcome oases from the theme-park scene.
 People often feel they need to spend every moment exploring the parks, but the pools are attractions themselves.
-How about a slide built into a volcano (Polynesian Village Resort), a sand-bottom pool and gently flowing river (Yacht and Beach Clubs), or a splash-and-play area for the younger set in the Alice in Wonderland–themed pool at the Grand Floridian.
-Last time I relaxed at the Animal Kingdom Lodge pool, I watched giraffes stroll by.
+How about a slide built into a volcano (Polynesian Village Resort), a sand-bottom pool and gently flowing river (Yacht and Beach Clubs), or a splash-and-play area for the younger set (Grand Floridian).
+At the Animal Kingdom Lodge pool, you can even watch giraffes stroll by.

-We enjoy all of the character meet-and-greets—but especially encounters with Gaston (from Beauty and the Beast) or Cinderella’s stepsisters.
+Of all the character meet-and-greets, encounters with Gaston (from Beauty and the Beast) or Cinderella’s stepsisters are especially memorable.
 They are walking comedy acts!
-Challenge Gaston to a push up contest, or propose to one of the stepsisters; their reactions are priceless.
+Challenge Gaston to a push-up contest, or propose to one of the stepsisters; their reactions are priceless.
 Find out where and when to meet them through your My Disney Experience app.

-For bang for the buck, you can’t do better than timing your dinner at California Grill or Narcoossee’s so that it coincides with the spectacular fireworks show over you-know-who’s castle (times vary depending on the season).
+For bang for the buck, you can’t do better than timing your dinner at California Grill or Narcoossee’s so that it coincides with the spectacular fireworks in the Magic Kingdom (times vary depending on the season).
 The restaurants even dim the lights and pipe in music to heighten the spectacle.
-You’ll pay for dinner, of course, but the entertainment is free.
+You’ll pay for your meal, of course, but the entertainment is free.

 Having a sweet-tooth emergency?
 Check out the cupcake ATM at Sprinkles cupcake shop in Disney Springs!

-Disney is in the business of making dreams come true, and we can work with its special events department to create marriage proposals, birthdays, and other celebrations, complete with actors, props, music, and other surprises.
+Disney is in the business of making dreams come true, and Michelle can work with its special-events department to design marriage proposals, birthdays, and other celebrations, complete with actors, props, music, and other surprises.
 The experience is limited only by your budget.
-We recently arranged a private breakfast and a visit from Mickey for a family of 20 in the Animal Kingdom park before it opened for the day.
-Price tag: $5,000.
+She recently arranged an intimate 50th-anniversary party in a private room at the Contemporary Resort with an elaborate (hand-chosen by the host) menu, personal photos and memoirs of the couple through the years, and a surprise visit from Mickey and Minnie.
+Price tag: $8,000.

-Avoid major holidays—Thanksgiving weekend, Christmas week, New Year’s Eve and New Year’s Day, Easter week, and Fourth of July weekend—unless you love crowds or have the patience of Job.
+Avoid major holidays—Thanksgiving weekend, Christmas week, New Year’s Eve and New Year’s Day, Easter week, and Fourth of July weekend, Columbus Day weekend, Veterans’ Day weekend—unless you love crowds or have the patience of Job.
 It’s more expensive and less enjoyable to visit during these times because of the high-season hotel rates, long lines, and competition for prime viewing at the parade and fireworks.
 Get your holiday fix by visiting during the weeks between Thanksgiving and Christmas.

 Not having a game plan.
-Walt Disney World’s four theme parks spread out across 40 square miles, so having a strategy that includes a meal plan, scheduled time for rest, and reserving Fastpasses (to cut waiting times for the most popular rides) in advance will allow you to have a far more relaxed and memorable—for all the right reasons—experience.
+Walt Disney World’s four theme parks spread out across 40 square miles, so having a strategy is key.
+Michelle will work through the best plan for your family before you travel so you’re fully prepared.
 If you wait until you arrive to decide what you’re going to do, you’ll be overwhelmed and stuck with whatever’s left after everyone else has snatched up the good stuff.

-My Disney Experience is a free app that keeps track of your trip details and allows you to view confirmations for your hotel, meals, and Fastpasses.
+My Disney Experience is a free app that keeps track of your trip details and allows you to view confirmations for your hotel, meal reservations, the Genie+ system and so much more!
 It also provides maps, real wait times for attractions, and, thanks to GPS, even tells you what characters and events are nearby.
 The only problem with this app is everyone is now looking down at their phone instead of at what’s going on around them!